-The Part 149 organisations will provide a suite of routine maintenance schedules and performance/wear limits to cover the variety of engine types fitted.
+RAANZ will provide a suite of routine maintenance schedules and performance/wear limits to cover the variety of engine types fitted.
 Most of these will be derived directly from the engine manufacturer's published maintenance schedules, others will be more generic covering those engines with no manufacturer's schedule (eg auto conversions, utility engines, special conversions, etc).

-The Part 149 organisations will appoint Authorising IAs who may inspect and sign off engines to enter this program.
+RAANZ will appoint Authorising IAs who may inspect and sign off engines to enter this program.
 They will also specify the routine maintenance schedule and performance and wear limits appropriate to the engine.
 These Authorising IAs must have the confidence of the Part 149 organisation, and proven experience with the engine types they sign off.
 They are the gatekeepers into this program.